 Mammals are harder to spot since most Australian mammals are quite small and nocturnal.
 But if you visit the Pilliga early in the morning or late in the afternoon you can spot red kangaroos, eastern grey kangaroos, red-necked wallaby, koalas or even a Pilliga mouse, or a yellow-footed antechinus.

 Pilliga is home to the typical reptiles of Australian arid zones – shingleback lizards, goannas and some cool frogs like the crucifix and water holding frogs that burrow underground to wait out the dry conditions and emerge to breed after heavy rains.

 Sculptures in the Scrub

-The sculptures perfectly blend in the surrounding landscape enhancing the natural beauty of the gorge and simultaneously providing a record of the site’s significance to its early Aboriginal occupants.
+The sculptures perfectly blend in with the surrounding landscape enhancing the natural beauty of the gorge and simultaneously providing a record of the site’s significance to its early Aboriginal occupants.

 The experience of Sculptures in the Scrub starts as soon as you turn off the highway onto the dirt road of bright orange sand.
 You are close enough to the Outback here to get the iconic Australian landscape of orange sand against the endless expanse of the bright blue sky.
 Of course, in Pilliga forest you also get many shades of green to brighten up the pallet even more.

 Of course, the trouble with unsealed roads is that they get washed out after heavy rain, so it is a good idea to check the condition of the road with the Pilliga Forest Discovery Center before setting on your journey.
 Most of the time the road is perfectly good for a 2WD.